Whitsun

-Whitsun (also Whitsunday or Whit Sunday) is the name used in Britain, and other countries among Anglicans and Methodists, for the Christian holy day of Pentecost.
+Whitsun (also Whitsunday or Whit Sunday) is the name used in Britain and among Anglicans and Methodists in other countries, for the Christian holy day of Pentecost.
 It falls on the seventh Sunday after Easter and commemorates the descent of the Holy Spirit upon Jesus' disciples (as described in Acts 2).
 Whitsuntide, the week following Whitsunday, was one of three holiday weeks for the medieval villein; on most manors he was free from service on the lord's demesne this week, which marked a pause in the agricultural year.
-Whit Monday, the day after Whitsun, remained a holiday in Britain until 1971 when, with effect from 1972, the ruling Conservative Government decided to permanently replace it, following a five-year trial period, with a Spring Bank Holiday on the last Monday in May.
+Whit Monday, the day after Whitsun, remained a holiday in Britain until 1972, when it was replaced by a Spring Bank Holiday on the last Monday in May.

-Whit had been the occasion for many varied forms of celebration, and was of significant cultural importance.
+Whitsun had been the occasion for many forms of celebration, and was of significant cultural importance.
 It was a custom for children to receive a new set of clothes, even among the poorest families, a tradition which continued well into the 20th century.

-In the North West of England, church and chapel parades called whit walks still take place at this time (sometimes on Whit Friday, the Friday after Whitsun).
+In the North West of England, church and chapel parades called Whit walks still take place at this time (sometimes on Whit Friday, the Friday after Whitsun).
 Typically, the parades include brass bands and choirs; girls attending are dressed in white.
 Traditionally, Whit fairs (sometimes called Whitsun ales) took place.
-Other customs, such as Morris dancing, were associated with Whitsun, although in most cases they have been transferred to the Spring bank holiday.
+Other customs, such as morris dancing, were associated with Whitsun, although in most cases they have been transferred to the Spring bank holiday.
 Whaddon, Cambridgeshire, has its own Whitsun tradition of singing a unique song around the village before and on Whit Sunday itself.